 Stormwater runoff picks up oil, dirt, and toxins while flowing over streets and parking lots into our waters.
 It is the biggest threat to clean water today.
 It is also entirely preventable.

 CLF is calling on the Rhode Island Department of Environmental Management to use its authority to require large, privately owned stormwater polluters to obtain permits for their dirty discharge – which will ultimately curb the unchecked pollution that’s doing the most harm.

-Our focus is on Bailey’s Brook and North Easton Pond on Aquidneck Island and Mashapaug Pond in East Providence.
+Our focus is on Bailey’s Brook and North Easton Pond on Aquidneck Island and Mashapaug Pond in Providence.
 A successful outcome will mean that commercial, industrial, and institutional polluters will be required to obtain permits for their runoff.
 Those permits would control the stormwater pollution those businesses discharge into Mashapaug Pond and the waters surrounding Aquidneck Island.
 It would also ensure these polluters are paying their fair share of the costs for its clean up.